 Perspectives for future research

 Our theoretical considerations on the processing of voice naturalness calls for the empirical investigation of the time-course and underlying brain mechanisms, relative to authenticity assessments but also in relation to other voice characteristics.
-Initial evidence suggests that voice naturalness affects the brain response as early as 200 ms past voice onset and interacts with the processing of vocal emotions [99].
+Initial evidence suggests that voice naturalness affects the brain response as early as 200 ms after voice onset and interacts with the processing of vocal emotions [99].
 Comparably early effects have been found for authenticity assessments [86,100,101].
-Although interpretability of these findings is limited due to potential acoustic confounds, they suggest that naturalness and authenticity assessments are fast processes that form part of fundamental voice perception.
+Although the interpretability of these findings is limited due to the potential influence of acoustic confounds, they suggest that naturalness and authenticity assessments are fast processes that form part of fundamental voice perception.
 However, electrophysiological insights directly comparing the time-course of naturalness and authenticity are elusive, as is their interplay with impressions of age, gender, or personality traits.
-A recent EEG study suggests that many first impressions formed from voices are highly intercorrelated [8], but for naturalness we are currently limited to behavioral data that point towards interactions with age, gender and emotion perception [60,63,74].
+A recent EEG study suggests that many first impressions formed from voices are highly intercorrelated [8], but for naturalness we are currently limited to behavioral data that point towards interactions with age, gender, and emotion perception [60,63,74].
 In a broad sense, naturalness impressions are always formed against the backdrop of a specific context, whether that refers to the micro-level of the voice itself, or the macro-level i.e. the properties of the interaction.
 Therefore, it could make a difference if the same voice is assessed in a human-human conversation or human-machine interaction.

 In that vein, while this article focuses on understanding naturalness in voices from an interdisciplinary perspective, we wish to emphasize the multisensory perspective of naturalness research.
 In fact, substantial research in the domain of faces has compared the perceived naturalness or realism of synthesized versus real faces (for a systematic review and meta-analysis, see [102]).
 Recent research even demonstrated conditions in which synthesized faces can be perceived as more human than genuine human faces.
 Moreover, an attempt to identify the visual features that trigger such a paradoxical facial “hyperrealism” effect suggested contributions of typicality, familiarity, attractiveness and low memorability [103].
 Although this interpretation was based on qualitative reports and requires converging evidence, it seems clear how such research can inspire systematic search for commonalities or differences between mechanisms that trigger voice or face naturalness.
 Ultimately, we believe that naturalness research should also systematically consider interactions between vocal and visual aspects of naturalness in combination.
 Indeed, accumulating evidence suggests a complex interplay of visual appearance, vocal features, behavior and the interactional context for the acceptance of virtual agents [28,31–33,104–111].